Heterogeneous Treatment and Spillover Effects under Clustered Network Interference

-When $\pi_{ik}(w,g)=0$ for some units, then the average potential outcomes and causal effects involving these values $z$ and $g$ must be restricted to the subset of units for whom $\pi_{ik}(w,g)>0$.
-For instance, if the network exposure is defined as in Equation \ref{eq: threshold}, then the positivity assumption is violated for units who cannot be exposed to a value $g$, that is, those with a degree $\dik$ lower than the threshold $q$.
+To deal with well-defined potential outcomes, we must assume that each unit has a non-zero probability of being exposed to each $(w,g)$: \begin{assumption}[Positivity ] $\pi_{ik}(w,g)>0 \quad \forall i \in \mathcal{N}, \; k \in \mathcal{K} \; \; \text{and} \; \; \forall (w,g) \in \Delta$. \end{assumption} When $\pi_{ik}(w,g)=0$ for some units, then the average potential outcomes and causal effects involving these values $z$ and $g$ must be restricted to the subset of units for whom $\pi_{ik}(w,g)>0$.
+For instance, if the network exposure is defined as in Equation \ref{eq: threshold}, then the positivity assumption is violated for units that cannot be exposed to a value $g$, that is, those with a degree $\dik$ lower than the threshold $q$.
 Consequently, the analysis must be restricted only to the subset of the population satisfying the positivity criterion.